AnupaLodhi/medi-bridge-ai/paper/paper.md

 # Acknowledgements

-The author thanks SAGE University Bhopal for providing an environment that encouraged innovation and independent learning.
+The author thanks SAGE University Indore for providing an environment that encouraged innovation and independent learning.